Industrial Advisory Board

 Boston, MA

 Erik Stoofhoff (B.S.C.E.
-2000) is Chief Engineer for Design and Construction with the Massachusetts Bay Transportation Authority.
+2000) is the Deputy Chief Engineer with the Massachusetts Bay Transportation Authority.
 The Massachusetts Bay Transportation Authority provides commuter rail and inter-district bus services in more than 175 cities and towns.
 Prior to joining the MBTA, Stoofhoff was a structural engineer with Jacobs Engineering, where he designed bridges and related structures for road and railroad infrastructure projects.
 He was also a member of the Board of Directors and Vice President of the ACEC Massachusetts.

 Mr. Brian Sullivan